rstacruz/vim-coc-settings/README.md

 I suggest using [vim-plug](https://github.com/junegunn/vim-plug) to manage your dependencies.

-## Files here
+## Copy from the files here

-The files in this repo are things you can merge into your Neovim configuration:
+The files in this repo are things you can merge into your Vim/Neovim configuration.

 | File                                                          | Desrcpition                         |
 | ------------------------------------------------------------- | ----------------------------------- |